Deborah Sampson: Life after the military

 In January 1792, Sampson petitioned the Massachusetts State Legislature for pay that the army had withheld because she was a woman.
+The petition states, "Deborah Gannett, of Sharon, in the county of Norfolk, and District of Massachusetts, a resident and nation of the United States, and applicant for a pension from the United States, under an Act of Congress entitled an Act to provide for certain persons engaged in the land and naval service of the United States, in the revolutionary war, maketh oath, that she served as a private soldier, under the name of Robert Shurtleff, in the war of the revolution..."
 The legislature granted her petition and Governor John Hancock signed it.
 The legislature awarded her 34 pounds plus interest back to her 1783 discharge.
 A biography by Herman Mann was published in 1797, The Female Review: Life of Deborah Sampson, the Female Soldier in the War of Revolution.

 In 1802, Sampson began giving lectures about her wartime service.
 After extolling the virtues of traditional gender roles for women, she left the stage, returned in her army uniform, then proceeded to perform a complicated and physically taxing military drill and ceremony routine.
 She performed both to earn money and to justify her enlistment, but even with these speaking engagements, her husband and she were unable to pay all the family's expenses.
 She frequently had to borrow money from her family and from her friend Paul Revere.
 Revere also wrote letters to government officials on her behalf, requesting that she be awarded a pension for her military service and her wounds.